bombadillo/logexplorer/README.md

 ### Optional log item columns
 * `LOGGERNAME` is optional.
 This has been added to enable the logger name from [NLog](https://github.com/NLog/NLog/) to be output.

-## Data Parsing
+## Data/Code Parsing
-The following data types are currently supported:
+The following data types/code snippets are currently supported:
 * JSON
 * XML
+* SQL

 If a log message contains one of the data types above it will be parsed and displayed within the message text wrapped with `<pre></pre>` so that data outputs are easily identifiable.